microsoft/TypeScript-Website/packages/documentation/copy/en/release-notes/TypeScript 5.4.md

 While `IsArray<U>` isn't compatible any obvious way, TypeScript looks at the *constraint* of that type as well.
 In a conditional type like `T extends Foo ?
 TrueBranch : FalseBranch`, where `T` is generic, the type system would look at the constraint of `T`, substitute it in for `T` itself, and decide on either the true or false branch.

-But this behavior was inaccurate because it was overly-eager.
+But this behavior was inaccurate because it was overly eager.
 Even if the constraint of `T` isn't assignable to `Foo`, that doesn't mean that it won't be instantiated with something that is.
 And so the more correct behavior is to produce a union type for the constraint of the conditional type in cases where it can't be proven that `T` *never* or *always* extends `Foo.`

-TypeScript 5.4 adopts this more accuratre behavior.
+TypeScript 5.4 adopts this more accurate behavior.
 What this means in practice is that you may begin to find that some conditional type instances are no longer compatible with their branches.

 [You can read about the specific changes here](https://github.com/microsoft/TypeScript/pull/56004).